sccn/sccn.github.io/tutorials/II/II.5_component_clustering_tools.md

 be created, along with, perhaps, another 2x1 design to compare the fifth condition (not included in the 2x2) versus one of the others.

-Note: If you are using anatomical component information only (scalp topographies and/or equivalent dipoles) and no other measures to cluster components, then the STUDY design does not impact the clustering solution.
+*Note*: If you are using anatomical component information only (scalp topographies and/or equivalent dipoles) and no other measures to cluster components, then the STUDY design does not impact the clustering solution.

 After clustering, since all ICA components are included in the clustering, ICA clusters are constant for all conditions and STUDY designs.

-Once ICA components are clustered, it is possible to compute differences between conditions using any STUDY design.
+Once ICA components are clustered, it is possible to *compute differences between conditions* using any STUDY design.
 Whenever you select a different design, ICA components are assigned to the conditions in the design according to your design as per the clustering solution.
 For example, if you have only one ICA decomposition per subject and a